 For nerve disorders including trigeminal neuralgia, homeopathy offers marvellous treatment.
-Homeopathic medications can give long-term relief in cases of Trigeminal Neuralgia and can enable an individual to lead a good quality of life.
-It makes use of natural medicines for treating it, ensuring its safety.
-Homeopathic treatment for Trigeminal Neuralgia works by acting internally at the root of the problem to give excellent results in Trigeminal Neuralgia.
+Homeopathic medications are very effective in providing long-term relief in Trigeminal Neuralgia and can help a person to lead a good quality of life.
+Homeopathy uses natural medicines for treating it, ensuring its safety.
+It strikes at the root of the problem to give excellent results in Trigeminal Neuralgia.

 Homeopathic medicines work by managing the acute symptoms first that are most troublesome and difficult to bear.
-It helps to minimize the intensity and the duration of pain.
-Further it works to minimize the recurrence of pain episodes.
-Caught in the early stages (with the initial symptoms), homeopathic medicines can help cure the condition with minimal chances of recurrence.
+The intensity and the duration of pain gets less.
+Then, they work further to minimize the recurrence of pain episodes.
+If TGN is diagnosed in the early stages, homeopathic medicines can help cure the condition with minimal chances of recurrence.

 Homeopathy treats every case of Trigeminal Neuralgia individually.
-In the homeopathic mode of treatment, the treatment begins once the complete case history is understood from the patient.
-In Trigeminal Neuralgia, signs and symptoms, the location of pain, type of pain, time when pain is worse, trigger factors and modalities of the pain, means the worsening and relieving factors are all considered to finalize the right prescription.
+In the homeopathic mode of treatment, the treatment begins after the complete case history is understood from the patient.
+In Trigeminal Neuralgia, signs and symptoms, the location and type of pain, time when the pain gets worse, trigger factors and modalities of the pain, means the worsening and relieving factors are all considered to finalize the right prescription.

-With regular homeopathic treatment the dependency on conventional treatment, that mainly uses antiseizure medicine, muscle relaxants, botox injections with its own side effects, can be reduced to a great extent.
+With regular homeopathic treatment, the dependency on conventional treatment, which recommends antiseizure medicine, muscle relaxants, botox injections with its own side effects, can be reduced to a great extent.
 In many cases, surgery is recommended in mainstream medicine.
-But homeopathic treatment, if followed as per the homeopathic doctor;s advice for the prescribed duration, can help one get away with surgical intervention in many cases with mild to moderate intensity.
+But homeopathic treatment, if followed as per the homeopathic doctor’s advice for the prescribed duration, can help one stay from surgical intervention in many cases with mild to moderate intensity.

-The top homeopathic remedies for trigeminal neuralgia iclude Spigelia, Magnesia Phosphorica, Verbascum, Colocynth, Hecla Lava, Plantago and Hypericum.
+The top 9 homeopathic medicines for trigeminal neuralgia are Spigelia Anthelmintica, Magnesia Phosphorica, Verbascum Thapsus, Colocynth, Kalmia Latifolia, Belladonna, Hecla Lava, Plantago Major and Hypericum.

-1. Spigelia – For Neuralgia On The Left Side
+1. Spigelia Anthelmintica – For Neuralgia On The Left Side

-Spigelia is an excellent natural medicine for left-sided Trigeminal Neuralgia.
-Facial pain located on the left side of the face that comes and goes suddenly are the primary features that indicate the need for this medicine.
-The area around the eye, forehead, cheek, teeth, and temple on the left side of the face are particularly painful.
-The nature of pain varies from stabbing, violent, burning like hot needles or wires, jerking, tearing, to stitching type.
-The affected area is highly sensitive to touch.
-In a few cases, pains worsen from morning to sunset.
-The attack of Trigeminal Neuralgia arising in cold, rainy weather are strong indicators to use Spigelia.
+Spigelia Anthelmintica is a wonderful natural medicine for left-sided Trigeminal Neuralgia.
+Off and on facial pain on the left side of the face is the main symptom that indicates the need to administer this medicine.
+The area around the forehead, eye, teeth, cheek, and the temple on the left side of the face are particularly painful.
+The nature of pain varies from stabbing, violent, burning like hot needles or wires, tearing, jerking to stitching type.
+The affected area is very sensitive to touch.
+In a few cases, pains aggravate from morning to the sunset.
+The attack of Trigeminal Neuralgia that arises in cold, rainy weather are strong indicators to administer Spigelia.

-This medicine can be prescribed for managing cases of trigeminal neuralgia on the left side of face with pain around the eye, forehead, cheek, teeth, and temple (side of head) on the left side when pain goes suddenly.
+This medicine can be administered to treat cases of trigeminal neuralgia that surfaces on the left side of the face with pain around the forehead, eye, teeth, cheek, and the temple (side of the left side of the head).
+The onset of pain is sudden.

-Though it can be used in both low and high potencies, it is safe to take this medicine in 30C power initially.
-Spigelia 30 C can be taken twice or thrice a day.
+Though it can be used in both low and high potencies, it is safe to administer this medicine in 30C potency initially.
+Spigelia 30 C can be administered two to three times daily.

 2. Magnesia Phosphorica – For Neuralgia On The Right Side

-Magnesia Phosphorica is a medicine for cases of right-sided trigeminal neuralgia.
+Magnesia Phosphorica is a medicine for cases of trigeminal neuralgia on the right side.
 Pain usually starts near the right eye and extends to the entire right side of the face.
-The pain felt is of stabbing, stitching, shooting or cutting type.
-Pain may return every two to three hours.
-Pain on the right side of the face may alternate with a toothache or frequently change location, rushing about like a bolt of lightning.
-The pain may get worse from the slightest touch, cold application, motion, a draft of air, cold washing, or eating.
-The patient may get relief by warm application and pressure.
-Facial neuralgia which is felt while opening the mouth to eat or drink is also indicative of using this medicine.
+The pain that is felt is stitching, stabbing, shooting or cutting in its nature.
+The pain may return every two to three hours.
+The pain on the right side of the face may alternate with a toothache or frequently change its location, rushing about like a bolt of lightning.
+The pain may aggravate from the slightest touch, cold application, motion, a draft of air, cold washing, or eating.
+The patient may get relief by warm application or if pressure is applied on it.
+Facial neuralgia that is felt while opening the mouth to eat or drink also indicates the use of this medicine.

 When to use Magnesia Phosphorica?

-This medicine can be considered for Trigeminal Neuralgia affecting the right side of the face when pain gets worse from touch, cold washing, eating, movement, cold application and draft of air.
+This medicine can be administered for Trigeminal Neuralgia affecting the right side of the face when pain worsens due to touch, cold washing, carry out any movement, eating, cold application and draft of air.

 How to use Magnesia Phosphorica?

-It is advised to use this medicine in 6X potency three to four times a day as per the severity of the symptom.
+Use this medicine in 6X potency three to four times daily as per the intensity of the symptom.

-Verbascum (also known as Mullein Oil) is a medicine for Trigeminal Neuralgia that has a pronounced action on the maxillary branch of the trigeminal nerve.
-There is periodic facial pain of tearing, stitching, cramping, crushing type.
-Pain seems to occur in flashes, happening at the same hour in the morning and afternoon every day.
+Verbascum Thapsus (also known as Mullein Oil) is a medicine that helps treat Trigeminal Neuralgia.
+Its use has a pronounced action on the maxillary branch of the trigeminal nerve.
+There is periodic facial pain of tearing, cramping, stitching, crushing type.
+Pain occurs in flashes, almost at a particular time in the morning and the afternoons everybody.
 The smallest movement triggers facial pain.
-Neuralgia of the left side of face occurs more commonly in cheeks and temporo-maxillary joint.
-A pressure is felt in the entire left side of the head and face.
+Neuralgia of the left side of face occurs more commonly in cheeks and temporo-maxillary joints.
+A pressure is felt on the entire left side of the head and face.
 Pains get triggered by sneezing, talking and change of weather.
-Another indication is a benumbing, sticking and piercing type of pain deep in the right temple while eating, which extends to upper teeth of the same side after a few hours.
-Severe pressing, pinching pain on the side of the lower jaw also indicates the need for this medicine.
+Another indication is a benumbing, sticking and piercing type of pain deep in the right temple while eating that extends to upper teeth of the same side after a few hours.
+Intense pressing, pinching pain on the side of the lower jaw also indicates the need for the use of this medicine.

-It is the best choice of medicine for managing Trigeminal Neuralgia when the periodicity of pain is well marked, means pains occurs at the same hour of the day every time.
+It is the best choice of medicine to cure Trigeminal Neuralgia when the periodicity of pain is really noticeable means pain occurs at the same hour of the day every time.

-This medicine can be used in 30C potency once or twice a day.
+This medicine can be administered in 30C potency one to two times daily.

 4. Colocynth – For Neuralgia With Shooting, Stitching Pains

-Colocynth works efficiently in cases of Trigeminal Neuralgia where facial pains are violent, shooting, and stitching in character.
-Numbness may follow neuralgic pains and get better by pressure.
-There are tearing pains in the cheeks, stitches in the upper jaw which reoccur frequently.
-The left side of the face, temple, ear and sometimes the side of the neck may get affected.
-Facial neuralgia and toothache remain confined to one side.
+Colocynth works wonderfully if one suffers from Trigeminal Neuralgia where facial pains are violent, shooting, and stitching in nature.
+Numbness may follow neuralgic pains and get better if one applies pressure.
+There are tearing pains in the cheeks, stitches in the upper jaw which recur frequently.
+The left side of the face, ear, temple, and sometimes the side of the neck may get affected.
+Facial neuralgia and toothache remain confined to only one side.

 When to use Colocynth?

-Colocynth should be used to manage shooting stitching pains on the face, especially on the left side of the face which gets relieved by applying pressure on the face.
+Colocynth should be administered to manage shooting, stitching pain on the face, especially on the left side of the face that gets relief by applying pressure on the face.

 How to use Colocynth?

-Hecla lava is an important remedy in cases of facial neuralgia when dental problems like tooth decay causes pain.
+Hecla lava is great remedy in cases of facial neuralgia if dental problems like tooth decay cause pain.
 Neuralgic pains in the face after extraction of the tooth or decayed tooth are the characteristic features.
-There is swelling and violent pain in the jaw, which is highly painful to touch.
+There is swelling and intense pain in the jaw, which is highly painful to touch.

 When to use Hecla Lava?

-It is a leading medicine to treat Trigeminal Neuralgia when dental problems like tooth decay or tooth extraction trigger pain.
+This medicine can be taken to cure Trigeminal Neuralgia when dental problems like tooth decay or tooth extraction trigger pain.

 How to use Hecla Lava?

-This medicine can be taken one or two times daily in 30C power.
+This medicine can be ingested one to two times a day in 30C potency.

-6. Plantago – For Neuralgia With Pains In Lower Jaws
+8. Plantago Major – For Neuralgia With Pains In Lower Jaws

-Plantago has a marked action on the trigeminal nerve.
-It is an excellent remedy where neuralgia is located around the lower jaw.
-The pain is shooting, tearing in nature.
-Pain starting from the lower jaw may extend to the ears.
+Plantago Major has a marked action on the trigeminal nerve.
+It is a wonderful remedy where neuralgia is located around the lower jaw.
+The pain is shooting, and tearing in nature.
+Pain start from the lower jaw and may extend to the ears.
 Sometimes there is drawing pain in the cheeks.
-It can be given when the mandibular (V3) branch is involved with pain in the lower jaw and ear.
+It can be administered when the mandibular (V3) branch is involved with pain in the lower jaw and ear.

-The key indicating feature to use this medicine in trigeminal neuralgia is pain around the lower jaw especially shooting, tearing type that extends to the ears.
+The key symptoms to use this medicine in trigeminal neuralgia is if there is pain around the lower jaw especially shooting, tearing type that radiates to the ears.

-Hypericum is a highly beneficial medicine in cases where Trigeminal Neuralgia starts after a nerve injury.
-Pains in the face are sharp, shooting, tearing or violent.
+Hypericum is a highly effective medicine in cases where Trigeminal Neuralgia starts after a nerve injury.
+Pain in the face are sharp, shooting, tearing in nature.
 There is marked tingling, burning, numbness in the affected area of the face.
-Facial neuralgia and toothache are present.
+Facial neuralgia and toothache is present.
 Tension and tearing in the cheek may also be present.

 When to use Hypericum?

-Its use is highly advised for cases of Trigeminal Neuralgia resulting after a nerve injury. with sharp, shooting, tearing pain in the face along with tingling, burning, numbness.
+Its use is advised for cases of Trigeminal Neuralgia that result from a nerve injury.
+With shooting, sharp, tearing pain in the face along with burning, tingling, and numbness.

 How to use Hypericum?

-Among the various available potencies, it works most wonderfully in 30C potency that can be taken twice or thrice daily as per the severity of symptoms.
+Among the various available potencies, it works wonderfully in 30C potency that can be taken two to three times a day given the intensity of the symptoms.

 Symptoms of Trigeminal Neuralgia